 In the end, homeschooling is about what works for your family.
 At the beginning of our homeschool journey, I was so focused on the activities other homeschooling families enjoyed that I didn’t notice if those things worked for our family.
 It’s important to base your homeschool on what works specifically for your children.
 Regardless of whether all your friends use a certain curriculum, if it doesn’t work for you, that’s okay.
 If your current curriculum works amazingly, you don’t need to buy a new curriculum simply because other homeschool moms rave about it.
 Even if inspirational homeschooling podcasts suggest a certain schedule or method, but you know your children are not going to benefit from the change — that’s okay!
 Let’s determine what to do for our homeschool by first establishing the reasons behind those choices.

 The anxiety of a homeschooling parent is real.
-There are constant worries about whether you’re doing everything right, if you are teaching your kids enough, if they are missing out on anything, if you need to do anything differently, etc. To top it off, the whole world will have an opinion about how you homeschool your children.
-Try to avoid feeling so nervous about missing something that you don’t enjoy the homeschool journey.
+There are constant worries about whether you’re doing everything right, if you are teaching your kids enough, if they are missing out on anything, if you need to do anything differently, etc. To top it off, the whole world will have an opinion about how to homeschool your children.
+Try to avoid feeling so nervous about missing something that you don’t enjoy the homeschool journey and all the amazing home instruction that goes along with it.
 It is a process and you and your children can both learn together.
-In addition to studying together, but you can also learn what works for each other as you go along.
+In addition to studying together, you can also learn what works for each other as you go along.
 With homeschooling, there is always trial and error, but that is part of the journey!
-Embrace the moments, embrace even the occasional mess!
+Embrace the moments, embrace the occasional mess, embrace the benefits of homeschooling!
 Homeschooling is forgiving!

 Homeschooling Should Meet the Child Where They Are